 - Might scratch easily

-Vilano comes through with the best women’s hybrid bike under $500 as it features disc brakes for precise and excellent stopping control.
-Hydroformed aluminum alloy is used to give you a frame and fork that don’t fail so you can trust it to take you on any trip.
+Vilano comes through with the best women’s hybrid bike under $500 as it features mechanical disc brakes for precise and excellent stopping control.
+Hydroformed aluminum alloy is used to give you a frame and fork that don’t fail, so you can trust it to take you on any trip.
 The upright handlebar comes in handy for a secure grip, which keeps you riding smoothly and securely on the trail along various kinds of terrain.
-With 24 speeds available, you’re not going to want to stop the ride!
+With a 24-speed gear shift available, you’re not going to want to stop the ride!

 - Lightweight and rigid frame